mufafa/DollyXs/ReadMe.md

 # DollyXs Adobe Indesign SDK C++ Plug-in Project Template Builder

-Since as java vm no longer works properly on mac os ventura/catalina you can use **DollyXs**.
+Since java vm no longer works properly on mac os ventura/catalina you can use **DollyXs**.
 It is a tool that can be used instead of java based dolly developed by Adobe.
 You can use it to create Adobe Indesign SDK C++ Plug-In project instead on java based Dolly tool shipped with installation.
 This tool can be used for mac os platform for now (windows related codes were hidden however it can be)

 # Setting Up the Development Environment on macOS